karunyakathir77/Analyzing_the_Role_of_NPAs_and_their_Impact_on_Financial_Health/README.md

 ## Data Analysis
 The detailed data analysis, including Ratio Computations, Statistical Analysis, Stress Testing and CAMEL Analysis, is available in the GitHub repository.
 ## Findings
-* SBI has shown improvement in asset quality with declining GNPA and NNPA ratios, reflecting effective credit risk management and better loan recovery mechanisms.
+* SBI has shown improvement in Asset Quality with declining NPA ratios and increasing in PCR, indicates effective credit risk management and preparedness to absorb potential losses.
-* The increase in Provision Coverage Ratio (PCR) indicates that the bank is more prepared to absorb potential losses from NPAs, reducing overall financial stress.
-* High values in Net Profit Margin, Return on Assets (ROA), and Return on Equity (ROE) confirm consistent profitability and robust financial stability.
+* Stable growth in Profitability and Advances Ratios, confirm consistent profitability, efficient lending operations and robust financial stability.
-* Stable growth in advances, along with an optimal Advances-to-Deposit Ratio (ADR), shows efficient lending operations and strong utilization of deposit resources.
 * A strong negative correlation between NPAs and profitability as well as advances highlights that rising NPAs reduce earnings and limit credit expansion.
 * Stress testing shows that a sharp increase in GNPA leads to significant profit decline or loss, indicating how critical NPA control is for financial stability.
 * Regression analysis confirms that increases in NPAs directly lower net profit, reinforcing the need for proactive risk monitoring and management.